Ever heard the phrase, “Keeping up with the Joneses”?

 As fate would have it, the productivity realm is in the same place as the people trying to “keep up with the Joneses”.

 World class marketers are pushing hack after hack, tool after tool upon everyone, and consumers are lapping it up like Pavlov’s dogs.
-At some point we have to ask ourselves if a high-tech productivity system is actually useful for achieving our goals.
+At some point, we have to ask ourselves if a high-tech productivity system is actually useful for overcoming procrastination and achieving our goals.

 It’s time we take a minimalist approach to productivity so that everyone can learn the basics of how to be more productive.